lilavera/DFA/README.md

 # DFA
-Implementation of determined state automate
+Implementation of determined state automate with specified states in separe .txt file